KxSystems/docs/docs/wp/disaster-floods/index.md

 ## The need for AI in disaster prevention

-Floods are the most destructive and dangerous natural disasters worldwide =='the most destructive worldwide' is a bit strong. one of the most destructive perhaps?
-Or the most destructive in the US? - since you have some data at the end of this para to support this claim?==.
+Floods are one of the most destructive natural disasters worldwide.
 All regions can be affected by flooding events and, with the increased variability in weather patterns due to global warming, this is [likely to become even more prevalent](https://www.nrdc.org/stories/flooding-and-climate-change-everything-you-need-know).
 The speed at which flooding events can occur, and difficulties in predicting their occurrence, create huge logistical problems for both governmental and non-governmental agencies.
 Over the past 10 years, floods have caused on average [95 deaths a year in the US alone](https://weather.com/safety/floods/news/2018-11-08-flood-related-deaths-increasing-in-united-states), making them [the deadliest weather-related phenomenon](https://www.nssl.noaa.gov/education/svrwx101/floods/).
 Worldwide, [floods cost in excess of 40 billion dollars per year](https://www.nationalgeographic.com/environment/natural-disasters/floods/), impacting property, agriculture and the health of individuals.

 During the duration of the project, we collaborated with the United States Geological Survey (USGS), a scientific agency within the US Department of the Interior.
 The objective of the organization is to study the landscape of the US and provide information about its natural resources and the natural hazards that affect them.
 Currently, hydrologists use physical models to help predict floods.
 These models require predictions to be carefully calibrated for each stream or watershed and careful consideration must be taken for dams, levees, etc. Producing these models is extremely costly due to resource requirements.
 This limits the areas within the US that can use such systems to better prepare for flood events.